We ARE… The Best Kept Secret in Western North Carolina

 All of the growth CARING’s client base came from Buncombe and the immediate surrounding counties.
 The growth resulted in part from increased numbers of families that could not find help elsewhere.
-And, we hope, from the fact that children and families as well as the professional community in Buncombe County recognize that CARING for Children continues to do everything we can to help people in need without regard to how the service is paid for.
+And, we hope, from the fact that children and families as well as the professional community in Western North Carolina recognize that CARING for Children continues to do everything we can to help people in need without regard to how the service is paid for.
 CARING for Children remains committed to the idea that locally based and locally controlled agencies can provide services that are at least as, and possibly more, effective than the large “too big to fail” statewide agencies.
 We believe that keeping children close to home and keeping families together by providing community-based services is a valuable goal.

 As always in our efforts to help as many children and families in need as possible, CARING for Children was the recipient of a great deal of community support.
 And, as always, we will need a great deal of community support again this year.
 So we hope that with each passing year, CARING is becoming a little less of a secret.
 And, if you have the chance to spread the word, we would appreciate it.